teodoracurcic/dh2026-data-cleaning/README.md

 # Turning Raw Data into Reliable Sources

-This notebook was built for a data journalism workshop, but it works just as well as a standalone reference for anyone who needs to take messy government data and turn it into something mappable and story-ready.
+This notebook was built for a [Dataharvest](https://dataharvest.eu/) workshop, but it works just as well as a standalone reference for anyone who needs to take messy government data and turn it into something mappable and story-ready.

 The two datasets used here are both publicly available Serbian open data sources, but the techniques apply to almost any similar data: accident records, facility registries, administrative spreadsheets in a non-Latin script.
 If you have something like that, this workflow will get you most of the way there.